GenomicsAotearoa/data-management-resources/docs/modules/module09.md

 It is vital to ensure the continuity of data management throughout the research life cycle.
 Data management is most effective when pursued as a team, with a consistent and cohesive long-term plan and some division of labour.
 A little effort early in the process can go a long way!
 Here we highlight two strategies to support research teams in achieving their data management aspirations.

-## Documenting data management guidelines for research teams
+## :bookmark_tabs: Documenting data management guidelines for research teams

 We recommend that research teams develop clear documentation around on- and off-boarding procedures and daily data management practices.
 This will streamline the process of joining the team, provide guidance on the options for and constraints around data transfer, storage, and access.
 This also paves a clear pathway for ongoing access to data, or the packaging of data and metadata for long-term storage upon departure.